Alicia Mary Retes, C.I.G., C.I.T.

 Elementary students enjoy Alicia's Companion Plants Programs crafting corn husk plant characters, feasting on plant-based meals, writting and performing short stories.

-Book a Performance with Alicia!
+To Book a Performance with Alicia

 Email Alicia.M.Retes@gmail.com